German Aviation Tax

 German Aviation Tax becomes due when a departure from a German airport occurs.
 Regulated aircraft operators must:

-- appoint a fiscal representative if the operator has no registered office in Germany (optional for operators based in the European Union)
+- appoint a fiscal representative (such as FCC Aviation) if the operator has no registered office in Germany (optional for operators based in the European Union)

 - register at least three weeks before the first chargeable flight takes place*

 - submit a tax return by the 10th day following the end of the month in which the tax occurs (this includes the filing of a nil return if the operator claims a tax exemption)